 Source: S&P Capital IQ.
 Data is current as of latest fully reported quarter.
 Dollar amounts in millions.
 FQ = fiscal quarter.

 Let's dig into the inventory specifics.
-On a trailing-12-month basis, work-in-progress inventory was the fastest-growing segment, up 14.0%.
-On a sequential-quarter basis, work-in-progress inventory was also the fastest-growing segment, up 14.0%.
+On a trailing-12-month basis, work-in-progress inventory was the fastest-growing segment, up 16.3%.
+On a sequential-quarter basis, finished goods inventory was the fastest-growing segment, up 5.1%.
+That can be a warning sign, so investors should check in with KEMET's filings to make sure there's a good reason for packing the storeroom for this period.
 Although KEMET shows inventory growth that outpaces revenue growth, the company may also display positive inventory divergence, suggesting that management sees increased demand on the horizon.

 Foolish bottom line